wangwenx190/framelesshelper/README.md

 // How to set ignore areas:
 // The geometry of something you already know, in window coordinates data.ignoreAreas.append(QRect(100, 0, 30, 30));
-// The geometry of a widget, in window coordinates data.ignoreAreas.append(pushButton_close.geometry());
+// The geometry of a widget, in window coordinates.
+// It won't update automatically when the geometry of that widget has
+// changed, so if you want to add a widget, which is in a layout and
+// it's geometry will possibly change, to the ignore list, try the
+// next method (ignoreObjects) instead. data.ignoreAreas.append(pushButton_close.geometry());
+// The **POINTER** of a QWidget or QQuickItem data.ignoreObjects.append(ui->pushButton_minimize);
 // Pass data as the second parameter WinNativeEventFilter::addFramelessWindow(reinterpret_cast<HWND>(widget.winId()), &data);
 // Or
 WinNativeEventFilter::setWindowData(reinterpret_cast<HWND>(widget.winId()), &data);
-// Or
-const auto data = WinNativeEventFilter::windowData(reinterpret_cast<HWND>(widget.winId()));
+// Or modify the window data of a specific window directly: const auto data = WinNativeEventFilter::windowData(reinterpret_cast<HWND>(widget.winId()));
 data.borderWidth = 5;
 data.borderHeight = 5;